KPZ equation correlations in time: Spatial process tail bounds

-We start by proving the first bound, concerning $\down$.
-By using the Brownian Gibbs property and stochastic monotonicity for the KPZ line ensemble, we bound above the probability of a large fall by the corresponding probability for a suitable Brownian bridge.
-Indeed, removing conditioning on the second indexed curve of the line ensemble may only cause a statistical increase in the fall suffered by the first curve.
-But after the removal, the first curve is distributed as a Brownian bridge.
+We start by proving the $\down$ bound in \eqref{e.downboundtext}.
+By the Brownian Gibbs property and stochastic monotonicity (Lemma \ref{Coupling1}) for the KPZ line ensemble, we bound above the probability of a large fall by the corresponding probability for a suitable Brownian bridge.
+On the event $\boundgood_{\e, s}$ we can control this Brownian fall event.
+Figure~\ref{fig:Figure3} shows an illustration of this idea.

 Recalling the notation from Definition \ref{LineEns}, we will argue that